Transmission ERDA of ubiquitous deuterium in H-containing materials: Results and discussion

-Figures \ref{fig-4} and \ref{fig-5} show dependence of the H and D yields on the incident He$^{2+}$ charge on mylar and PPS, respectively, during the measurements.
-The vertical axis in counts/$\mu$C represents the yield normalized to the incident charge, while the actual counts in typical cases are on the order of 10$^{2}$ and 10$^{6}$ for the D and H yield, respectively.
-The error bars of the D yield are due to the uncertainty arising from the limited counts of the yield (statistical uncertainty), from the assumed background yield (5--15\%), and from the incident He$^{2+}$ charge ($\pm 7$\% noted in \S\ref{exp}).
-In figures \ref{fig-4} and \ref{fig-5}, we see appreciable decrease of the H yield with increasing the incident He$^{2+}$ charge.
-Such a phenomenon often occurs for H-containing materials \cite{Hac1995}\cite{Kin2021}, except under low beam-dose conditions \cite{Kud2021}\cite{Kud2022}.
-In contrast to the H yield, the D yield from mylar remains constant.
-It is notable that such immobile behavior of deuterium under irradiations of ions of MeV energies has been reported for deuterated polystyrene films \cite{Abe1995}.
-By using the values of the D and H yield extrapolated to zero incident charges, we can obtain the ratios of interest $R_{1}$ for the unirradiated samples.
-For the extrapolation, the dashed lines shown in figures \ref{fig-4} and \ref{fig-5} were used.
-The values of $R_{1}$ determined in this manner are listed in table \ref{table-1}.
+Figures \ref{fig-4} and \ref{fig-5} show dependence of the H and D yields on the incident He$^{2+}$ charge on mylar and PPS, respectively.
+The vertical axes in counts/$\mu$C represent the yields normalized to the incident charge, which were obtained from the measured yields typically on the order of 10$^{2}$ and 10$^{6}$ counts for D and H, respectively.
+The error bars of the D yield are predominantly due to the uncertainty arising from the limited counts of the yield (statistical uncertainty), while those of the H yield are mainly due to the stability of the incident He$^{2+}$ charge ($\pm 7$\% noted in \S\ref{exp}).

-Figures \ref{fig-6} and \ref{fig-7} show dependence of the ratios of D to H yield on the incident He$^{2+}$ charge on mylar and PPS, respectively.
-It is evident that D in mylar is isotopically enriched by the decrease of H with increasing the He$^{2+}$ irradiation up to 4 $\mu$C, while D in PPS is not enriched apparently.
-The origin of such difference is unresolved, but not discussed here since it is far from the purpose of the present work.
-Again, we can obtain the ratios at zero incident charges for the unirradiated samples from the dashed lines in figures \ref{fig-6} and \ref{fig-7}.

-It is important to note that the ratios determined in this case $R_{2}$ are not affected by the instability of the He$^{2+}$ beam condition such as fluctuation of the beam current during the measurements.
-This is because both D and H yields in the same spectrum are detected simultaneously.
-The error bars in figures \ref{fig-6} and \ref{fig-7} are mainly due to the statistical uncertainty and the uncertainty of the assumed background yield.
-The values of $R_{2}$ thus determined are listed also in table \ref{table-1}.
-The uncertainties of $R_{2}$, relatively $\pm$5\%, arise from the extrapolation procedure to zero incident charges.
-It is notable that the uncertainties can be reduced by accumulating the spectrum yield by repeated measurements for new beam spots on the surface of the sample.